ObayM/math-concepts/README.md

 * `/api/activity/`: to get the activity of a user (to create a gh style activity)
 * `/api/update-activity/`: to update activity
 * `/api/streak/`: to fetch & calculate streak
+* `api/progress/`: this updates your progress and saves your current step in a lesson and completed lessons, etc..
+*

 ---